wp-plugins/multisite-cloner/readme.txt

 = How does it work? =

 1. It uses MySQL `INSERT INTO ...
 SELECT` to copy *every* table from the "master" blog into the new one.
+This is fast!
 1. Then it does a search and replace on the new blog's tables, to replace the old URL with the new one.
 This is done in a way that respects serialized arrays, so your plugin's settings will be preserved.
 (We used a heavily trimmed down version of Interconnect/IT's [Search and Replace](https://github.com/interconnectit/Search-Replace-DB) tool for that, so go thank them for this!)